A message from your PGSS Internal Affairs Officer

 Post-Graduate Student Associations (PGSAs)

 PGSAs are composed of graduate students within the same program of study and are usually the first line of contact between individual students and the McGill community as a whole.
 They provide graduate students with representation at the departmental or faculty level and send representatives to PGSS Council.
 Generally, they are the campus organizations with which the majority of students interact the most frequently.
-Get involved by helping or organize events, attending meetings, or even running for an executive position next year or later into your time here.
+Get involved by helping or organizing events, attending meetings, or even running for an executive position next year (or later into your time here).

 Employment opportunities on campus pop up both during the academic year and during the summer.
 Some — but not all — jobs will be posted on the McGill Career Planning Services (CaPS) myFuture website.
 There’s no central McGill employment centre, so to maximize your chances of landing a job, you may need to contact specific offices.
 McGill’s top employers include Athletics, McGill Bookstore, Residences, and Student Services.